lexedata/lexedata/docs/tour.rst

 “Parameter” is CLDF speak for the things sampled per-language.
 In a StructureDataset this might be typological features, in a Wordlist the ParameterTable contains the concepts.
-The warning we will ignore for now.
+We will ignore the warning about IDs for now.

 Every form belongs to one language, and every language has multiple forms.
 This is a simple 1:n relationship.
-Every form has and one or more concepts associated to it (in this way, CLDF supports annotating polysemies) and every concept has several forms, in different languages but also synonyms within a single language.
+Every form has one or more concepts associated to it (in this way, CLDF supports annotating polysemies) and every concept has several forms, in different languages but also synonyms within a single language.
 This can easily be reflected by entries in the FormTable.
 So far, so